jainritik626/multi-step-react-form/README.md

 2. Open your browser and navigate to `http://localhost:3000` to see the application running.

 ## Testing
 Currently, the project does not include a testing setup.
-However, you can add testing using frameworks like Jest and React Testing Library.
+However, we can add testing using frameworks like Jest and React Testing Library.
 Here's a basic setup guide:

 1. Install Jest and React Testing Library:
     ```sh